Parts & accessories

-According to the U.S. Energy Information Administration, in 2013 the average annual electricity consumption for a U.S. residential utility customer was 10,908 kilowatt hours (kWh).
-This translates to about 30 kilowatt hours per day.
+According to the U.S. Energy Information Administration, in 2016 the average annual electricity consumption for a U.S. residential utility customer was 10,766 kilowatt hours (kWh).
+This translates to about 29.5 kilowatt hours per day.
+The area with the lowest consumption used 6,061kWh and the area with the highest used 14,881kWh.

 The most reliable source of power for extended or unpredictable power outages is a home backup generator.
 The generator, which in most cases is connected directly to a home’s natural gas line, has a constant supply of fuel and can operate through extended outages, keeping homes safe, lit and powered.